Nicklaus Children's Hospital

 Pediatric onlyOther programs and services

-We treat patients with malignant and non-malignant disorders, and use both Autologous and Allogeneic donors.
+We treat patients with malignant and non-malignant disorders and use both Autologous and Allogeneic donors.
 It includes peripheral blood, bone marrow and cord blood (single or double), from HLA-matched family members, haplo-identical family members and unrelated donors.

 The Nicklaus Children's Hospital Blood and Marrow Transplant Program offers the following services to its patients and families: